Omicron in Europe: Where has the new COVID variant been detected?

 France

-Nine cases of the Omicron variant of COVID-19 have been detected in France, the Ministry of Health said on Friday, December 3.
-Four cases had been confirmed in France on Thursday evening.
+As of December 6, France has now identified 25 positive cases of the Omicron variant.
+Of the 25 confirmed cases, 21 were detected in people returning from southern Africa, and four who were the result of local infection, according to the French health minister Olivier Veran.

-The first was in Reunion Island, in a traveller returning from Mauritius after a trip to Mozambique.
+The first known case was in Reunion, one of France's overseas departments, in a traveller returning from Mauritius after a trip to Mozambique.

-Two other cases were detected in Seine-et-Marne (near Paris) and Haut-Rhin (close to the German border), in people returning from South Africa.
-The last case concerned a resident of Seine-et-Marne, who had not been vaccinated and had travelled to Nigeria.

 Germany

-At the time of writing, two cases of infection with the Omicron variant have been confirmed by the health authorities in the southern German state of Bavaria.
-The two travellers arrived at Munich airport, having come back from South Africa.
+Initially, two cases of infection with the Omicron variant had been confirmed by the health authorities in the southern German state of Bavaria.
+The two travellers arrived at Munich airport, having returned from South Africa.
+There are now 15 known cases, according to the latest figures from the ECDC.
+As well as new restrictions, Germany is moving towards making vaccination against the virus mandatory.

 Greece

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.